run-house/runhouse/README.md

-It wraps industry-standard tooling like Ray and the Cloud SDKs (boto, gsutil, etc. via [SkyPilot](https://github.com/skypilot-org/skypilot/)) to give you production-quality features like queuing, distributed, async, logging, low latency, auto-launching, and auto-termination out of the box.
+It wraps industry-standard tooling like Ray and the Cloud SDKs (boto, gsutil, etc. via [SkyPilot](https://github.com/skypilot-org/skypilot/)) to give you production-quality features like queuing, distributed, async, logging, low latency, hardware efficiency, auto-launching, and auto-termination out of the box.

-## 👩‍💻 Enough chitchat, just show me the code
+### 👩‍💻 Enough chitchat, just show me the code

 Here is **all the code you need** to stand up a stable diffusion inference service on a fresh cloud GPU.